BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

 Qlearning works using the flollowing steps:

-    1) Exploration: the model performs random actions and adjusts the values on the lookup table based on the rewards or punishments it recieves.
+    1) Exploration: the model performs random actions and adjusts the values on the lookup table based on the rewards or punishments it receives.

-    2) Exploitation: After the exploration stage we enter the exploitation stage, the model keeps on learning the difference now is that it's movements use the information that it gained from the exploration stage meaning that it does not perform rendom movements but selects the ones that it percieves to be correct.
+    2) Exploitation: After the exploration stage, we enter the exploitation stage, the model keeps on learning the difference now is that its movements use the information that it gained from the exploration stage meaning that it does not perform random movements but selects the ones that it perceives to be correct.

-    3) After spending time in the exploitation stage our model should be able to select the correct action for any given game state and perform it.
-In our case that means having the same Y value as the ball at all times.
+    3) After spending time in the exploitation stage, our model should be able to select the correct action for any given game state and perform it.
+In our case, that means having the same Y value as the ball at all times.

 Let's start with the exploration part as it comes first: